Siti Nurhaliza: Hadiah Daripada Hati, Lentera Timur and other works (2007–2008)

-26 December 2008, was the release date of her 13th album, Lentera Timur, her most recent traditional contemporary album, Irama Malaysia (her fourth Ethnic Creative album) since her third one, Sanggar Mustika in 2002.
+Her 13th album, Lentera Timur, was released on 26 December 2008.
+The album marked her most recent return to contemporary music since her 2002 album, Sanggar Mustika.
 She commented that the album has more modern and contemporary songs unlike her usual traditional genre.
-For that album, she worked with multiple international composers like Singapore's M. Nasir and Indonesia's Katon Bagaskara.
-Nine out of 13 songs (which all was created and composed under three days) that have been chosen came from a songwriting workshop, Cipta Ekspress – Berirama Malaysia.
-The event which was organised by Malaysian Authors Copyright Protection (MACP) was specially organised to find the materials for the album.
-Despite of the poor sale due to the lack of promotions, the quality of the album has never been denied where it was evident when during the 16th Anugerah Industri Muzik, Lentera Timur grabbed multiple awards including Best Pop Ethnic and later on honoured as Album of the Year in AIM 16.
+For Lentera Timur, she worked with multiple international composers, including Singapore's M. Nasir and Indonesia's Katon Bagaskara.
+The album's thirteen songs were created and composed in under three days.
+Nine of the songs came from a songwriting workshop, Cipta Ekspress – Berirama Malaysia, which was organised by Malaysian Authors Copyright Protection (MACP) to find material for the album.
+Despite poor sales due to the lack of promotion, the album was well received, and during the 16th Anugerah Industri Muzik, Lentera Timur won multiple awards including Best Pop Ethnic and later on honoured as Album of the Year in AIM 16.
 She also took home Best Female Vocal trophy for the song 'Di Taman Teman'.
 She was not present at the award ceremony however as she was away to Mecca to perform Umrah with her family.

-Siti has also recorded two songs for the soundtrack for an Indonesian film, Perempuan Berkalong Sorban.
-One of the songs recorded is a cover of Opick's Ketika Cinta and also a new song, Batasku Asaku which was written by Siti herself.
+Siti also recorded two songs for the soundtrack of the Indonesian film Perempuan Berkalong Sorban.
+One of the songs was a cover of Opick's "Ketika Cinta", while the other was a new song written by Siti, "Batasku Asaku".
 Both songs were included in her fourteenth album, Tahajjud Cinta.

-In the same year, her wealth is said to have reached RM 50 Million by MTV Asia and was named one of the millionaires in entertainment in South East Asia.
+In the same year, her wealth is said to have reached RM 50 million by MTV Asia and was named one of the millionaires in entertainment in South East Asia.